 A rollerball pen is not a ballpoint pen.
 A rollerball pen uses proper liquid ink and is therefore spared my general disdain for ballpoints; less technically, they seem less prone to revoltingly overpriced scams aimed at people who know that pens can be fancy, but not why.

-I’ll write out more later about my recommendations, but if you think you like this category and you like pens with fine lines, I heartily endorse Jetpens’ sampler pack of fine-lined pens.
+If you think you like this category and you like pens with fine lines, I heartily endorse Jetpens’ sampler pack of fine-lined pens.